Executive Summary

 1. Policy Statement

-The York Region District School Board believes that all students and staff have the right to a safe and healthy learning and working environment.
-Through its mission, vision and values and in accordance with the Smoke-Free Ontario Act (SFOA) and any other appropriate legislation, the Board provides a working and learning environment which is free from the harmful effects of smoke and tobacco industry related products.
+The York Region District School Board (YRDSB) believes that all students and staff have the right to a safe and healthy learning and working environment.
+Through the Board’s Mission, Vision and Values, Multi-Year Strategic Plan and in accordance with the Smoke-Free Ontario Act (SFOA) and any other appropriate legislation, the Board provides a working and learning environment which is free from the harmful effects of cannabis, electronic cigarettes, and tobacco-related products.

 2. Application